TreltaSev/EchoWhisperer/README.md

 <div style="height:20px"></div>

 # Development
-For development if you choose to use my *big bran code* you can simply clone the respository or download the files manuually like you normally would. after that you just gotta run a few commands to start coding in this shit code. for c++ you need to actually compile the program, the command for that is
+For development if you choose to use my *big bran code* you can simply clone the respository or download the files manuually like you normally would. after that you just gotta run a few commands to start coding in this *bran big* code. for c++ you need to actually compile the program, the command for that is
 ```bash
 cd "./c++" && g++ -o logger.exe -I"./include" ./src/main.cpp -lws2_32
 ```